-Without regular people-lit fires in the cooler months, dry grass builds up and provides fuel for much bigger bushfires caused by lightning at other times of the year.
-These hotter, larger fires have a devastating effect on vegetation and animals in their path, and they release huge volumes of greenhouse gases into our atmosphere.
-This is a very bad outcome for climate change.
+Without small, controlled fires in the cooler months of the early-mid dry season, dry grass builds up and provides fuel for much bigger wildfires often started by lightning.
+These fires tend to be larger and more intense and have a devastating effect on vegetation and animals in their path.
+They also release huge volumes of greenhouse gases such as methane and nitrous oxide into our atmosphere, which contribute to the rise in global temperatures.

 Managed correctly, fire can have huge benefits for people and nature, including tackling climate change.

 Continuing Carbon Projects in Northern Australia